Study after Velázquez's Portrait of Pope Innocent X: Description and themes

-As with many other of Bacon's popes, the painting is dominated by purple vestments.
-Bacon's palette changed in 1953, and his paintings became darker, the earlier blues were replaced by velvet purples while his overall tone became more nocturnal.
-The soft focused and filled in backgrounds disappeared, replaced by flat dark spaces which in some cases were merely the untreated blank canvas.
+As with many of Bacon's popes, the painting is dominated by purple vestments.
+Bacon's palette changed in 1953, and his paintings became darker.
+The earlier blues were replaced by velvet purples, and his overall tone became more nocturnal.
+The soft-focus and filled-in backgrounds disappeared, replaced by flat dark spaces, which in some cases were merely the untreated blank canvas.
 The pleated curtains of the backdrop are rendered transparent and appear to fall through and encircle the Pope's screaming face.